Our Commitment

 We commit to:

-• honoring and supporting students, parents, teachers and staff as they explore and present their whole selves to the outside world by providing a safe environment.
+Honoring and supporting students, parents, teachers, and staff as they explore and present their whole self to the outside world by providing a safe environment.

-• displaying The Island School’s diversity statement publicly on the website, in registration materials and embedding it as part of the school interview process (for students, families, teachers and staff) - all people are welcome.
+Displaying our Diversity Statement publicly on this website, in registration materials, and embedding it as part of the school interview process (for students, families, teachers, and staff)–all people are welcome.

 Justice